JuliaLang/julia/doc/stdlib/base.rst

    and waits for the process to complete.
 Returns the value returned by ``f``.

-.. function:: writesto(command)

-   Starts running a command asynchronously, and returns a tuple (stream,process).
-The first value is a stream writing to the process' standard input.

 .. function:: readandwrite(command)

    Starts running a command asynchronously, and returns a tuple (stdout,stdin,process) of the output stream and input stream of the process, and the process object itself.